Menopause

-Menopause, also known as the climacteric, is the time in women's lives when menstrual periods stop permanently, and they are no longer able to bear children.
-The age of menopause varies but it usually occurs between 45 and 55.
-Medical professionals often define menopause as having occurred when a woman has not had any menstrual bleeding for a year.
-It may also be defined by a decrease in hormone production by the ovaries.
-In those who have had surgery to remove their uterus but still have functioning ovaries, menopause is not considered to have yet occurred.
-Following the removal of the uterus, symptoms of menopause typically occur earlier.
+Menopause is the time when menstrual periods permanently stop, marking the end of the reproductive stage for the female human.
+It typically occurs between the ages of 45 and 55, although the exact timing can vary.
+Menopause is usually a natural change related to a decrease in circulating blood estrogen levels.
+It can occur earlier in those who smoke tobacco.
+Other causes include surgery that removes both ovaries, some types of chemotherapy, or anything that leads to a decrease in hormone levels.
+At the physiological level, menopause happens because of a decrease in the ovaries' production of the hormones estrogen and progesterone.
+While typically not needed, measuring hormone levels in the blood or urine can confirm a diagnosis.
+Menopause is the opposite of menarche, the time when periods start.

-In the years before menopause, a woman's periods typically become irregular, which means that periods may be longer or shorter in duration or be lighter or heavier in the amount of flow.
-During this time, women often experience hot flashes; these typically last from 30 seconds to ten minutes and may be associated with shivering, sweating, and reddening of the skin.
+In the years before menopause, a woman's periods typically become irregular, which means that periods may be longer or shorter in duration, or be lighter or heavier in the amount of flow.
+During this time, women often experience hot flashes; these typically last from 30 seconds to ten minutes and may be associated with shivering, night sweats, and reddening of the skin.
 Hot flashes can recur for four to five years.
 Other symptoms may include vaginal dryness, trouble sleeping, and mood changes.
 The severity of symptoms varies between women.

-Menopause before the age of 45 years is considered to be "early menopause" and when ovarian failure/surgical removal of the ovaries occurs before the age of 40 years this is termed "premature ovarian insufficiency".
+Menopause is also known to cause thinning and drying of the skin as 30% of the skins collagen is lost during the first five years of menopause.
+Menopause before the age of 45 years is considered to be "early menopause", and ovarian failure or surgical removal of the ovaries before the age of 40 years is termed "premature ovarian insufficiency".